 Bilateral breast reconstruction

 In some circumstances, bilateral breast removal or mastectomy may be recommended by your oncologist or breast surgeon.
 This may either be for treatment of a bilateral breast cancer or as a prophylactic measure in high-risk patients.
-Breast reconstruction in this circumstance often allows Dr Turowski or Dr Lu more control over the reconstruction and to achieve outstanding and symmetrical results.
+Breast reconstruction in this circumstance often allows Dr Turowski more control over the reconstruction and to achieve outstanding and symmetrical results.
 We have utilized bilateral implant reconstructions, bilateral TRAM flaps, and bilateral latissimus dorsi flaps with great success.